lvgl/lvgl/docs/overview/style-props.rst

 ~~~~~~~~~~

 The animation speed in pixel/sec.
 Its meaning is widget specific.
 E.g.
 scroll speed of label.
-See the widgets’ documentation to learn more.
+See the widgets' documentation to learn more.

 .. raw:: html